alexpereyra/portfolio-website/about-me/tools/tools.md

 This is constantly changing (family, work, life, ect.) but do my best to get a baseline done and scale time spent here based on how I'm feeling and life obstacles.
 I pull out all the stops here and do what it takes to get it done.
 How I start the day is the most difficult but most important time of the day for me.
 It is usually a great predictor of how my day is going to be.
 How I respond to all external factors, overall mood, ect.
 It starts at 5:30am because my family is up anywhere between 6-7am...and when they are up...the game of life is on!

-## 1. Alarm, Water, Caffeine.
+## 1. Water
-Currently, I keep the phone alarm outside the bedroom and leap out of my bed and sprint when it goes off in fear of waking up one of the kids.
-Right now, this is the trick.
-Because the second one wakes up, game over.
-LOL.
-I take down 4 cups of water and caffeine I have setup next to it all before I have a chance to think about how tired I am, what I have to that day, or how good it would feel to get an extra hour in.
+I wake up and count down.
+5  4  3  2  1.
+I make the decision to get up before I hit one.
+I immediately take down 4 cups of cold water that I have setup the night before so I don't have a chance to think about how tired I am, what I have on the todo list for that day, or how good it would feel to get an extra hour in.
 - 5. 4.
 3. 2.
 1. "INSERT REASON WHY YOU HAVE TO GET UP" As Mel Robbins so wonderfully put it in her book <a class="css-is-deranged" href="https://www.amazon.com/Second-Rule-Transform-Confidence-Everyday/dp/B06W9M3QDJ/ref=sr_1_2?crid=9FTZXOOOW50P&dchild=1&keywords=mel+robbins+5+second+rule+book&qid=1586026368&sprefix=mel+robbins%2Caps%2C175&sr=8-2">The Five Second Rule</a>.
-I HIGHLY reccommend this book as this method works in every aspect of life and can be applied universally to radically change it!
+I HIGHLY recommend this book as this method works in every aspect of life and can be applied universally to radically change it!

 ## 2. Setting the tone
 This has been another big impact area for me.
 I had to get a bit creative since I needed my phone to access certain tools.
 All phone notifications are muted 10pm to 8am and my screen layout is structured in a way where I only see what I need.
 No distractions.
 Current layout below.